fabiandev/ts-runtime/README.md

 ### Interfaces

-Also iterfaces would be compiled away.
+Also interfaces would be compiled away.

 ```ts
 interface BaseInterface {